Child Adoption Lawyers in Delhi | Process, Rules & CARA Help

 Step 5: Filing of petition

-The solicitor receives all the crucial supporting documentation, which is then used to create a petition that will be heard in court.
+The solicitor receives all the crucial supporting documentation, which is then used to create the adoption petition to be filed before the District Magistrate.
 After everything is prepared, the solicitor notifies the parents, who come to sign the petition in front of the officer.

 Step 6: Pre-adoption foster care

-The parents can take the child to the pre-adoption center after the petition has been signed in court so that the staff can fully explain the child’s habits to them.
+The parents can take the child to the pre-adoption center after the petition has been signed and filed so that the staff can fully explain the child’s habits to them.

 List of documents required for adoption